margomerritt/Data-Knights/README.md

 Description of the data source: Dataset is titled "TMBD Movie Dataset".
 Data was found from https://www.kaggle.com/datasets/successikuku/tmbd-movie-dataset.
 Dataset contains 1286 rows and has 24 columns.

-The column details of the "TMBD Movie Datset" are:
+### The column details of the "TMBD Movie Datset" are:
-Column Details

 ID: Movie ID

 Popularity: Popularity score